 If you want to WEAR a device through the checkpoint you may find this story useful.
 On my return flight from my 2011 Howard Stern Show appearance in NYC I got to the airport VERY early, so I decided to wear heavy steel weights through the checkpoint to see how TSA handles things.
 Bottom line: 10 minutes lost, no nudity or embarrassment.

 The two agents took me into a private cubicle.
 They wanded me again, gave me a non-genital pat-down through clothes, and asked what was up.
 I told them my post-surgical brace has metal parts.
 They asked if the metal could be removed.
 I said sure.
-They took EVERYTHING of mine out of the cubicle except my cell phone, and they left.
+They took EVERYTHING of mine out of the cubicle except my cell phone and the clothes I was wearing, and they left.
 They asked me to have the metal parts on the table for them when they got back.
 When they got back they looked at the weight and said sorry for the delay.

 The special inspection cost me 10 extra minutes, there was no nudity, and I suffered no embarrassment.